 State regulations often dictate the maximum amount of time that medical waste can be stored prior to treatment.
 For example, in the state of New York, storage of regulated medical waste is limited to seven days.
 Medical waste must be stored separately from standard waste, without possibility of the two waste types mixing.
 All reusable storage containers must be disinfected after they have been emptied, unless they employ a disposable liner that is removed with the waste.

-Note the workplace safety rules should always be followed with medical waste, and there are cases of workers getting sick, including with tuberculosis, from contact with waste.
+Workplace safety rules apply medical facilities, and waste managers must worry about employee safety.
+There are cases of workers getting sick from contact with waste.

-The patent literature is rife with disposal containers for medical waste.
-But these are actually storage containers for temporary isolation of the waste from human workers.
+The patent literature describes many disposal containers for medical waste.
+These are actually storage containers for temporary isolation of the waste from human workers.
 (Disposal refers to long-term and presumably permanent resting place for waste.)
 Storage is of concern to the waste manager, too, and vendors provide a wide variety of options for containers.
 Your state government still might have something to say about storage but the containers on the market usually are acceptable to them.

 Operating procedures for your business should specify the maximum time you intend to store waste on site.
 If you know how fast your waste is generated and how often it gets taken off-site you will be able to determine the volume and type of storage needed.